openshift/origin-aggregated-logging/docs/remote-syslog.md

 ## Configuration
-The plugin can be configured by setting environment variables in `ds/logging-fluentd` or `dc/logging-mux`, or by configuring your own custom `fluent.conf` in the `logging-fluentd` or `logging-mux` ConfigMap.
+The plugin can be configured by setting environment variables in `ds/logging-fluentd` or by configuring your own custom `fluent.conf` in the `logging-fluentd` ConfigMap.
 When using environment variables, the `REMOTE_SYSLOG_HOST` is the only required field.

 If multiple syslog destinations are needed, create a copy of the environment variables and append a suffix to the names.